 Here, we consider both the contribution from non-CO2 pollutants and the value of the TCRE in estimating the remaining global carbon budget.
-We argue the gold-standard method for budget estimation which correctly accounts for the non-CO2 contribution uses CO2-forcing-equivalent emissions and demonstrate for a number of 1.5℃ and 2℃ compatible scenarios in section 2.
-Section 3 discusses the TCRE uncertainty and demonstrates an observationally constrained TCRE distribution, discussing likely methods to reduce this uncertainty.
+We argue the gold-standard method for budget estimation which correctly accounts for the non-CO2 contribution uses CO2-forcing-equivalent emissions and demonstrate this for a number of 1.5℃ and 2℃ compatible scenarios in section 2.
+Section 3 discusses the TCRE uncertainty and demonstrates an observationally constrained TCRE distribution, discussing possible methods to reduce this uncertainty further.
 Section 4 pulls together the preceding work, showing how varying the TCRE and contributions from non-CO2 pollutants defines a remaining carbon budget.
-Section 5 includes a discussion of the work together and concludes.
+Section 5 includes a discussion of the work and concludes.

 2. CO2-forcing-equivalent emissions simplify the budget discussion